thelollipopman/rmw_zenoh_demo/README.md

 ```
 If a config file is written from scratch with just the desired modified parameters, unspecified parameters may fall back to `Zenoh` instead of `rmw_zenoh` default values, hence the rationale for modifying from the `rmw_zenoh` default config files.

+## Examples
-For the following demos, you can create a copy of the default config files and change only the parameters described, or download the [modified config files](./demo_configs/) directly.
+For the following demo examples, you can create a copy of the default config files and change only the parameters described, or download the [modified config files](./demo_configs/) directly.
 Be sure to change the IP addresses to your hosts' actual addresses.

 ### 1. Routers and peers
 This is the standard configuration for `rmw_zenoh`, as prescribed by the default config files: